Fuzzy-Search/realtime-bakllava/README.md

 Welcome to the delicious world of Bakllava Llama with C++!
 Follow these steps to get your code running and indulge in AI sweetness! 😋

+🚨 Properly tested only with Apple silicon chip

 ## 🚀 Step 1: Install Llama C++

 First things first, let's get the Llama C++ installed.